4 Of Bad BMW Intelligent Battery Sensor Symptoms[Explained]

 Yes, usually, it is possible but not recommended at all.
 By disconnecting the IBS from the negative terminal, you can do so, but it will eventually erase the change in the information status.

-Is Disconnecting The Intelligent Battery Sensor Ok?
+Is Disconnecting The Intelligent Battery Sensor OK?

 Conclusion